temporalio/documentation/docs/system-tools/web-ui.md

 sidebar_label: Web UI
 ---

-The Temporal Web UI is used to view workflows, see what's running, and explore and debug workflow executions.
+The Temporal Web UI can be used to view Workflow Execution states or explore and debug Workflow Executions.

 For a **video demo** of how this looks, you can [check our docs](https://docs.temporal.io/docs/java-run-your-first-app/#state-visibility).

-## Deploying and Securing Temporal Web
+## Deploying and securing Temporal Web

-_This section is still being written - if you have specific questions you'd like us to answer, please search or [ask on GitHub](https://github.com/temporalio/web/)._
+_If you have specific questions you'd like us to answer, please check Slack, Forums, or [post questions on GitHub](https://github.com/temporalio/web/)._

 ### Configuring Temporal Web